What's Real Now

 Strong today

 Provenance and institutional memory.
-The deepest mature part of ICN is the chain that carries an outcome back through the rule that shaped it, the decision that authorized it, and the members who held standing.
-Proposals, votes, receipts, and the decision-to-outcome chain are the most mature path in the current system.
+The strongest mature part of ICN is the chain that carries an outcome back through the rule that shaped it, the decision that authorized it, and the member standing that made action legitimate.

 Structural discipline.
-The separation between the enforcement layer (which enforces constraints without understanding their domain meaning) and the application layer (which interprets institutional concepts) is enforced in the codebase architecture.
-This is how the system stays coherent as it grows.
+The enforcement layer handles generic constraints while the application layer interprets institutional meaning.
+This meaning firewall is one of the core design lines that keeps the system coherent as it grows.

 Advancing now